spirobel/discord-rolesync/README.md

 go to the the group that you would like to sync with your discord role and attach the discord role id you want to sync it with.
 If you don't know how to find the id of your role, check out this tutorial: https://discordhelp.net/role-id

 Every time a user login happens he will be added / removed from the groups according to the discord roles he possesses.
 This affects only discourse groups that have a discord role id assigned.

+## Troubleshooting

+### wrong server

+Make sure your bot is only connected to one (your) discord server.
+On discourse plugin initialization the bot will be created and check which discord server it is connected to.
+This server will later be used to query which roles its members have when they login to your discourse.